 Queens of Infamy: The Rise of Catherine de’ Medici

 Queens of Infamy: The Reign of Catherine de’ Medici

 Queens of Infamy: Joanna of Naples

 * * *

-Anne Thériault is a is a Toronto-based writer whose bylines can be found all over the internet, including at the Guardian, the London Review of Books and, obviously, Longreads.
+Anne Thériault is a Toronto-based writer whose bylines can be found all over the internet, including at the Guardian, the London Review of Books and, obviously, Longreads.
 She truly believes that your favourite Tudor wife says more about you than your astrological sign.
 She is currently raising one child and three unruly cats.
 You can find her on Twitter @anne_theriault.